xypha/AHK-v2-scripts/README.md

 -----------------
 #### **Notification Function**
-  See an example for a custom alert that replaces the depreciated `Progress` command from AHK v1, using `GUI()` in AHK v2.
-The example allows for personalised notification `text, duration and position`.
+  Create a personalised alert that replaces the depreciated `Progress` command from AHK v1.
+The alert is written in AHK v2 and uses `GUI()` function.
+It allows you to customise the notification's `text, duration and position`.
 Alternatively, a similar use of `ToolTip` is also included.

 </details>

 -----------------